-Administrative Leave With Pay

-An appointing authority may grant administrative leave with pay to employees:
+Administrative Leave with Pay - An appointing authority may grant administrative leave with pay to employees:

-- A) To relieve them of duties during the active investigation of a suspected criminal violation or an alleged wrongdoing. - B) For up to 2 hours to donate blood. - C) To relieve them of duties until the appointing authority receives the results of a screening test for alcohol or drugs. - D) When the appointing authority initiates the leave, not to exceed 30 days, in order to obtain the results of an examination concerning the employee's ability to perform the essential functions of his position; or - E) To remove them from the work environment, not to exceed 30 days, when they have committed an act of violence or threatened to commit an act of violence.
+- 1. To relieve them of duties during the active investigation of a suspected criminal violation or an alleged wrongdoing. - 2.
+For up to 2 hours to donate blood. - 3.
+To relieve them of duties until the appointing authority receives the results of a screening test for alcohol or drugs. - 4.
+When the appointing authority initiates the leave, not to exceed 30 days, in order to obtain the results of an examination concerning the employee's ability to perform the essential functions of his/her position; or - 5.
+To remove them from the work environment, not to exceed 30 days, when they have committed an act of violence or threatened to commit an act of violence.